2qx/vermont.cool/no-pox/README.md

 - Roughly 10k healthcare personnel and 150k military personnel were vaccinated against smallpox in the wake of the 9/11 terrorist attacks.

-- Healthcare professionals, first responders and National Guard members **are NOT routinely vaccinated for smallpox**.
+- Healthcare professionals, first responders and National Guard members **are NOT vaccinated for smallpox**.

 ## Current context